Australian High Commission

 Vanuatu

-What activities are eligible for DAP Support?
+What activities are eligible for support?

 • are located in disadvantaged rural areas

-• encourage communities to become self-reliant
+• support communities to become self-reliant

 • have a significant local contribution, for example labour, materials, freight or additional financial contributions made by the community